tandasat/Hypervisor-101-in-Rust/BUILDING.md

 - On Windows and Ubuntu
   - VMware Workstation Pro

-1. Build and run the hypervisor on VMware.
+1. Install dependencies.
+    - On macOS
       ```shell
+      brew install cdrtools
+      ```
+    - On Ubuntu and Windows
+      ```shell
+      sudo apt install genisoimage
+      ```
+2. Build and run the hypervisor on VMware.
+    ```shell
     cd ~/Hypervisor-101-in-Rust/
     cargo xtask vmware
     ```
-2. When VMware starts and shows a boot option, select "EFI Internal Shell (Unsupported option)".
+3. When VMware starts and shows a boot option, select "EFI Internal Shell (Unsupported option)".

 On VSCode, the `cargo xtask vmware` task is also available.